Triumph of the Name of Jesus: Jesuit history

-The Jesuit Order, or Society of Jesus, was formed in 1540, by Ignatius of Loyola.
-He was wounded during his time as a Spanish viceroy; which led to his religious enlightenment.
+The Jesuit Order, or Society of Jesus, was formed in 1534— and given papal approval by Pope Paul III in 1540— by Saint Ignatius of Loyola.
+The group formed as part of the Counter-Reformation, a reaction to the Protestant Reformation, in an effort to counteract growing religious schisms, such as Calvinism and Protestantism, to restimulate faith in the Catholic Church and Catholic doctrine.
+Loyola was wounded during his time as a Spanish viceroy; which led to his religious enlightenment.
 While their teachings would spread over many countries, the heart of the society was the Il Gesu, built in the late 1500s.
 Gian Paolo Oliva was the Father general of the Society of Jesus.

+Influence and execution

 Bernini's involvement

 Giovanni Battista Gaulli owes a great deal of his success on the ceiling fresco to Gian Lorenzo Bernini.
 Several other artists were considered for the job of painting the ceiling.
 Gian Paolo Oliva relied on Bernini's opinion when selecting the artist for the ceiling.

 Bernini is responsible for not only obtaining the commission for Gaulli, but also for inspiring some of the designs.
 If not for Bernini's illusionistic merging of architecture and sculpture, in the Ecstasy of Saint Teresa at the Cornaro Chapel in Santa Maria della Vittoria, Gaulli's ceiling fresco may have turned out quite differently.
 The illusionistic heavens upon the ceiling of the Gesu emphasizes how the church is seen as an intermediary between the mortal world and eternal salvation.
 Gaulli also enacts a certain level of theatrics to the scene, yet again, similar to that found in the Cornaro Chapel.
+The golden light representing the divine surrounding by putti in Bernini's Cathedra Petri may have additionally inspired part of Gaulli's work.